-As cost parity approaches and the focus on sustainability grows, most industrial manufacturers are moving toward the electrification of industrial fleets, processes, and spaces, in line with the broader energy transition taking place across the economy.
+As cost parity approaches and the focus on sustainability grows, most industrial manufacturers are moving towards the electrification of industrial fleets, processes and spaces, in line with the broader energy transition taking place across the economy.

-MOST industrial manufacturers are just beginning to realize the economic viability of electrification in industrial fleets, processes, and spaces.
+MOST industrial manufacturers are just beginning to realise the economic viability of electrification in industrial fleets, processes and spaces.
 Electrification in these areas seems to be gathering momentum for several reasons.
-First, the US electric utility sector is largely decarbonizing as lower-cost natural gas becomes more economical than coal-fired power, and as the cost of renewables continues to decrease.1 Second, as energy storage costs continue to decline, electrification of vehicles is beginning to make more economic sense due to lower maintenance and fuel costs.
-Third, customers appear to be growing more concerned about environmental and sustainability issues, and want their suppliers to become greener.
+First, the US electric utility sector is largely decarbonising as lower-cost natural gas becomes more economical than coal-fired power and as the cost of renewables continues to decrease.1 Second, as energy storage costs continue to decline, electrification of vehicles is beginning to make more economic sense due to lower maintenance and fuel costs.
+Third, customers appear to be growing more concerned about environmental and sustainability issues and want their suppliers to become greener.

-The growing trend toward electrification appears to reflect the broader energy transition (see sidebar, “Understanding the energy transition”).
-Industrial fleets, processes, and spaces are three key areas of energy transition in manufacturing, and electrification of these domains is a first step toward increasing system efficiency and decarbonization.
-A recent Deloitte executive study revealed that more than 70% of respondents have agreed to move toward electrification of industrial processes and more than 50% of respondents have targeted electrification of space and water heating and fleets within their ecosystem by 2030.2
+The growing trend towards electrification appears to reflect the broader energy transition (see sidebar, “Understanding the energy transition”).
+Industrial fleets, processes and spaces are three key areas of energy transition in manufacturing and electrification of these domains is a first step towards increasing system efficiency and decarbonisation.
+A recent Deloitte executive study revealed that more than 70% of respondents have agreed to move towards electrification of industrial processes and more than 50% of respondents have targeted electrification of space and water heating and fleets within their ecosystem by 2030.2

-Electrification is a key part of decarbonizing energy sources, one of the six channels of the energy transition identified in Navigating the energy transition from disruption to growth.3 Energy transition is the process of reducing reliance on fossil fuel across the economy and moving toward greater use of cleaner energy sources such as renewables.
-The six channels along which progress in the transition is measured include: decarbonizing energy sources, increasing operational energy efficiency, commercialization of new technologies, investment in new business areas, adjusting to new policy mandates, and managing customer and stakeholder expectations.
+Electrification is a key part of decarbonising energy sources, one of the six channels of the energy transition identified in Navigating the energy transition from disruption to growth.3 Energy transition is the process of reducing reliance on fossil fuel across the economy and moving towards greater use of cleaner energy sources such as renewables.
+The six channels along which progress in the transition is measured include: decarbonising energy sources, increasing operational energy efficiency, commercialisation of new technologies, investment in new business areas, adjusting to new policy mandates and managing customer and stakeholder expectations.

 The changes taking place in the power sector are also providing impetus to industrial manufacturers and assisting in electrification efforts in two ways.
-First, the decarbonization of the US power sector is well underway, with renewables’ installed capacity exceeding that of coal as of Q1 2020.6 As the cost of renewables alone and with storage continue to decline, renewables will continue to account for larger market share, allowing utility customers to benefit from lower-carbon electricity and reduce their carbon footprint.
+First, the decarbonisation of the US power sector is well underway, with renewables’ installed capacity exceeding that of coal as of Q1 2020.6 As the cost of renewables alone and with storage continue to decline, renewables will continue to account for larger market share, allowing utility customers to benefit from lower-carbon electricity and reduce their carbon footprint.
 Second, a priority for utilities is helping their customers electrify.
-Seventy-percent of utility executives surveyed responded that the three critical areas for helping customers electrify include vehicles, industrial processes, and buildings (heating and cooling.)
+Seventy-per cent of utility executives surveyed responded that the three critical areas for helping customers electrify include vehicles, industrial processes and buildings (heating and cooling.)

-While the push toward electrification is in part a response to the increased focus on sustainability, industrial manufacturing is also driven by an underlying need to increase efficiencies and manage operational costs.
+While the push towards electrification is in part a response to the increased focus on sustainability, industrial manufacturing is also driven by an underlying need to increase efficiencies and manage operational costs.
 These are often significant drivers in any decision to change energy sources.
-In fact, “reducing energy and overhead costs” and “improving the environment” are the top two benefits manufacturing executives surveyed are expecting from their long-term sustainability strategies.8 It is likely that these two drivers will continue to be intricately interwoven throughout the transition toward cleaner energy in manufacturing.
+In fact, “reducing energy and overheads costs” and “improving the environment” are the top two benefits manufacturing executives surveyed are expecting from their long-term sustainability strategies.8 It is likely that these two drivers will continue to be intricately interwoven throughout the transition towards cleaner energy in manufacturing.

 Industrial companies are experimenting with electrifying equipment and industrial fleets.
 Some companies are slowly transitioning to electric equipment ranging from tugs to forklifts.
 These electrified equipment classes can be cheaper to maintain and to operate on average than their diesel equivalents.
-They also tend to be quicker and easier to maneuver and thus can be preferable for indoor applications.
+They also tend to be quicker and easier to manoeuvre and thus can be preferable for indoor applications.
 In addition, companies are weighing the benefits of transitioning to an electric vehicle fleet (figure 6).
-This transition entails upfront investment in vehicles and charging infrastructure, and the return on this investment would be realized through savings on fuel costs and maintenance over the life of each vehicle.10 Electric vehicles have far fewer moving parts and use fewer fluids than internal combustion engine vehicles, meaning the maintenance costs of an electric truck are substantially lower than those for gasoline and diesel powered vehicles over the life of the vehicle.
-In addition, power costs can be slightly lower and less volatile than gasoline or diesel costs, though these factors tend to vary by region.11
+This transition entails upfront investment in vehicles and charging infrastructure and the return on this investment would be realised through savings on fuel costs and maintenance over the life of each vehicle.10 Electric vehicles have far fewer moving parts and use fewer fluids than internal combustion motor vehicles, meaning the maintenance costs of an electric lorry are substantially lower than those for petrol and diesel powered vehicles over the life of the vehicle.
+In addition, power costs can be slightly lower and less volatile than petrol or diesel costs, though these factors tend to vary by region.11

 Industrial processes are the backbone of any manufacturing operation and are a focal point for driving efficiencies.
 Energy supply to processes in industrial manufacturing currently relies heavily on the combustion of fossil fuels, which are either used directly to supply heat or indirectly through utility systems.
 A recent Deloitte study found that the surveyed manufacturers targeted nearly 45% electrification of their processes by 2035 (figure 3).15 Resource conservation and controlled operations that support lean manufacturing are driving electrification in the plant or factory.
 Further, three out of four industrial manufacturers surveyed have set targets to source 60% of their energy requirements from renewable sources by 2035.16

 Of the three focal areas for electrification in industrial manufacturing, industrial spaces seem to be receiving the least attention today.
-But as adoption continues with industrial fleets and processes, there is expected to be continued transition toward electric sources for space and water heating in the coming decade (figure 5).
-Further, the confluence of electric-powered facility heating and cooling systems and the rise of smart, connected building management systems is a powerful combination—one that could be a catalyst for using electricity to optimize industrial spaces, including factories, warehouses, and offices.19
+But as adoption continues with industrial fleets and processes, there is expected to be continued transition towards electric sources for space and water heating in the coming decade (figure 5).
+Further, the confluence of electric-powered facility heating and cooling systems and the rise of smart, connected building management systems is a powerful combination—one that could be a catalyst for using electricity to optimise industrial spaces, including factories, warehouses and offices.19

-Office space utilization is seen as a major area of waste in today’s work environment.
-Studies have indicated that, on average, only 56% of office space is utilized, increasing to 70% during peak periods, with the rest remaining empty.20 Given the ongoing complications of worker proximity due to the recent COVID-19 pandemic, office space utilization could be even more affected in the coming months and possibly years.
-Electrification allows more efficient building energy management by using smart energy systems, when compared to gas or coal as an energy source.
-With data analytics, one can map the office footprint to reflect actual occupancy and thus help save overhead and operation costs.
-As manufacturers continue to focus on adding renewable sources of energy, and managing overall energy usage, this capability could become an important enabler to a reduced sustainability footprint across smart buildings and smart spaces.
-These new technologies may also enable building owners and occupants to participate in cost-saving utility programs, many of which are currently in pilot.
+Office space utilisation is seen as a major area of waste in today’s work environment.
+Studies have indicated that, on average, only 56% of office space is utilised, increasing to 70% during peak periods, with the rest remaining empty.20 Given the ongoing complications of worker proximity due to the recent COVID-19 pandemic, office space utilisation could be even more affected in the coming months and possibly years.
+Electrification allows more efficient building energy management by using smart energy systems, when compared to petrol or coal as an energy source.
+With data analytics, one can map the office footprint to reflect actual occupancy and thus help save overheads and operation costs.
+As manufacturers continue to focus on adding renewable sources of energy and managing overall energy usage, this capability could become an important enabler to a reduced sustainability footprint across smart buildings and smart spaces.
+These new technologies may also enable building owners and occupants to participate in cost-saving utility programmes, many of which are currently in pilot.

-Many leading industrial manufacturers have set goals and launched initiatives that reflect the move toward electrification of industrial fleets, processes, and spaces in the coming decade.
+Many leading industrial manufacturers have set goals and launched initiatives that reflect the move towards electrification of industrial fleets, processes and spaces in the coming decade.
 Figure 6 highlights some of these initiatives.